The Banking Regulation Review: Switzerland

 In addition to the issues addressed in the foregoing sections, the following regulatory developments can be outlined.

 On 1 January 2020, both FinIA and FinSA entered into force.
-The new legislation represent a complete overhaul of the Swiss financial services regulatory regime.
+This new legislation represents a complete overhaul of the Swiss financial services regulatory regime.
 While the purpose of FinIA is to provide a new legal framework governing all financial institutions (to the exclusion of banks), the objective of FinSA is to regulate financial services whether provided in Switzerland or to Swiss clients.
 Both FinSA and FinIA are complemented by their implementing ordinances, namely the Financial Services Ordinance and the Financial Institution Ordinance.
-The new legislation is inspired by the EU financial markets and services regulations (the Markets in Financial Instruments Directive (MiFID), the Prospectus Directive and the Packaged Retail and Insurance-based Investment Products Regulation).
+The new legislation was inspired by the EU financial markets and services regulations (the Markets in Financial Instruments Directive, the Prospectus Directive and the Packaged Retail and Insurance-based Investment Products Regulation).

 - to classify clients according to new client categories (private, professional and institutional);

 - compliance with certain organisational measures and rules of conduct (e.g., information duties, including in relation to conflicts of interest, suitability and appropriateness tests, documentation requirement, reporting duties, duty of care);